top of page

 This is why Jesus Peace Collective exists.

-The Jesus Peace Collective seeks to humbly help us examine, to journey together with Jesus, following the Prince of Peace and learning to become peacemakers, "for they will be called children of God" (Mat 5:9).
-Jesus Peace Collective desires that disciples of Jesus look further into what he taught and how he lived on topics such as war, enemies, and violence; as well as peacemaking, love, forgiveness, and mercy.
+The Jesus Peace Collective seeks to humbly help us examine ourselves.
+To help us journey together with Jesus, following the Prince of Peace and learning to become peacemakers, "for they will be called children of God" (Mat 5:9).
+Jesus Peace Collective desires that disciples of Jesus look further into what he taught and how he lived on topics such as war, enemy love, and violence; as well as peacemaking, nonviolent resistance, forgiveness, and mercy.

 Jesus Peace Collective seeks to be a resource and community that helps disciples of Jesus in their calling to live as nonviolent agents of peacemaking in the world.